Hoa28686/javascript-tasks/week7/pancake_maker_3/README.md

 - When order status is changed to delivered, a **Remove order** button will be activated, and the order can be removed thereafter.

-- **All Orders** page is reloaded every time order status changes to ensure that the order is updated instantly.
+- **All Orders** page is reloaded every time order status changes, to ensure that the order is updated instantly.